bitrise-io/devcenter/_articles/en/webhooks/troubleshooting.md

    Bitrise returns the reason to the source code hosting service, so if your service has a webhook history, you can see the reason why a given webhook failed to trigger a build!

-   Here is an example for a response returned by Bitrise
+   Here is an example for a response returned by Bitrise:

        {"success_responses":[],"failed_responses":[{"status":"error","message":"trigger pattern did not match